 |Chief Jean Baptiste Ducoigne was born in 1750.
 At the age of 17, he was named the chief of the Kaskaskia Indian tribe.
 During his time as chief, he played an active role in the Revolutionary War by making trips from Illinois Country to Virginia to meet with Thomas Jefferson and General Marquis de Lafayette.
 He was also instrumental in negotiating treaties with the government to secure land for the Chaokias, Tamaroas and Kaskaskia Indian tribes.
 The city of DuQuoin is named in honor of him.|

 The Kaskaskia were nearly annihilated.
 After the defeat of the Kaskaskia, the supremacy of the Illinois Confederacy over their rivals continued to diminish.
 By 1832, nearly 70 years after having moved from Peoria to Fort de Chartres to seek protection, the Illinois Confederacy barely numbered 300.
-Those who remained were located on a half-mile wide by two-mile long reservation along the Big Muddy River in Sand Ridge Township -- The Kaskasia Reservation.
+Those who remained were located on a half-mile wide by two-mile-long reservation along the Big Muddy River in Sand Ridge Township -- The Kaskaskia Reservation.

 In this treaty, the Confederacy ceded all lands the tribes held in Illinois.
 In exchange, the tribes received 96,000 acres in northeastern Kansas, which were promised to be theirs forever.
 Besides this land in Kansas, the Peoria, the name the tribes collectively adopted after signing the treaty, received an annual payment of cash or farm supplies, whichever they preferred, for improvements made to the land at Sand Ridge and the area surrounding Fort de Chartres.